acroisie/ft_irc/README.md

 You want to play with it?
 Start a beautifull shell and type > Make && ./ircserv <port> <password>

-This server developed in C++ uses Weechat, an IRC client.

 Usage
 To connect to the server, simply use Weechat and follow these steps: